-Another dizzying day for currencies in Cuba: Record rise for the dollar, the euro, and the MLC
+Another dizzying day for currencies in Cuba: Record increase for the dollar, the euro, and the MLC

-How has the informal currency market in Cuba behaved in recent hours?
+How has the informal currency market in Cuba behaved in the past few hours?

-The informal foreign exchange market in Cuba experiences another historic day this Monday, as the three reference currencies on the island have increased in price over the past 24 hours, each setting a new sales record.
+The informal currency market in Cuba is witnessing another historic day this Monday, as the three reference currencies on the island have increased in price over the last 24 hours, setting new sales records for each.

 The dollar rises by 10 pesos and is now at 670 CUP.